Rockwell Automation Deepens Collaboration with Lucid Group to Support Saudi Arabia's First Vehicle Manufacturing Plant

 About LCID

-Lucid Group, Inc. is a technology company, which designs, engineers, and manufactures electric vehicles (EVs), EV powertrains, and battery systems in-house using its own equipment and factories.
-It sells vehicles directly to consumers through its retail sales network and through direct online sales.
+Lucid Group, Inc. is a technology company, which designs, engineers, and manufactures electric vehicles (EVs), EV powertrains, and battery systems in-house using its equipment and factories.
+It sells vehicles directly to consumers through its retail sales network and through online channels.
 Its vehicles include Lucid Air and Lucid Gravity.
-Lucid Air is an advanced car, featuring powertrain technology.
-It offers 420 miles of the United States Environmental Protection Agency (EPA)-estimated range, with an 84-kWh battery pack.
-The Lucid Air Sapphire is the highest-performance version of the Lucid Air, boasting 1,234 horsepower from three motors, 427 miles of an EPA-estimated range (when equipped with standard wheel covers).
-The Lucid Gravity provides the interior space and practicality of a full-size SUV within the exterior footprint of a mid-size SUV.
+Lucid Air is an advanced sedan, featuring powertrain technology.
+It offers 420 miles of Environmental Protection Agency (EPA)-estimated range, with an 84-kWh battery pack.
+The Lucid Air Sapphire is the highest-performance version of the Lucid Air, boasting 1,234 horsepower from three motors, 427 miles of an EPA-estimated range.
+The Lucid Gravity provides the interior space and practicality of a full-size sport utility vehicle (SUV) within the exterior footprint of a mid-size SUV.
 It provides space for up to seven adults.
-It has engineered the Lucid Gravity to deliver up to 450 miles of EPA-estimated range.
+It has engineered the Lucid Gravity Grand Touring to deliver up to 450 miles of EPA-estimated range.

 About the author